 Folk-metal.nl is against NS, facism and other extremist believes.
 All Folks around the world should unite in their love for music and not hate or discriminate each other on whatever grounds.

 As founder of Folk-metal.nl, I’m here since the start in 2008, when we had 10 visitors a day and we only published news and sometimes a showreview.
-This changed rapidly and there are hundreds of fans everyday who appreciate what we do.
-I’m the oldest reviewer here, and I’m very fond of the use of authentic instruments, like hurdy gurdy, violin, bagpipes, etc. But I can appreciate bands without these instruments, which play folkmelodies too.
+This changed rapidly and there are thousands of fans everyday who appreciate what we do.
+Nowadays I’m spending most of my time with updating the website.
+Occasionly I’m doing reviews myself, I’mthe oldest reviewer here, and I’m very fond of the use of authentic instruments, like hurdy gurdy, violin, bagpipes, etc. But I can appreciate bands without these instruments, which play folkmelodies too.
 Most of the time I don’t like it very much when a band only uses metalscreams for the vocals.
 Favourite bands are bands which use a lot of folk, like Eluveitie, and Arkona for instance, Celtic Punk bands like The Mahones and Medieval rockbands like Saltatio Mortis.

 Hi my name is Doug and I live in the state of Pennsylvania in the USA.
 I have loved music my whole life and I listen to a little bit of everything.
 My favorite styles of music are Celtic punk, rock, Folk metal,(any good metal actually), and interesting folk music from around the world.
 I have been playing guitar and singing as a solo artist and in bands for 20 years or so, but if I was really any good someone would be reviewing me, so it’s a hobby.
 I have worked for the National Park Service for 28 years as a maintenance and preservation worker.
 I love the outdoors and wildlife and I have an appreciation for old things and places.
 Most of the time you can find me living a quiet life with my wife and my dog but I have been known to let my hair down, put the kilt on and turn the music up to 11.
 I am humbled to be a part of the reviewing staff for Folk-metal.nl where I will be able to listen to some of the greatest music ever made and hopefully make some new fans through our reviews.